Deval12345/Advanced-Python-Coding-Exercises-List/Improved Lectures/lecture1/speech_1.md

 Let us begin!

 Think about this.
 Every time you call len on something in Python, or loop through a list with a for loop, or check if an item is inside a collection, Python is not just calling a simple function.
-It is reaching into your object and asking a very specific question.
-Does this object know how to answer?
+It is reaching into your object and asking a very specific question: Does this object know how to answer?

 This is the foundation of the Python Data Model.
 Python was designed as a framework, and the objects you create are the plugins.
 And this is a deliberate architectural choice.
 Instead of giving you a fixed set of data types and saying, Here, use only these, it gives you a protocol.
 Implement specific special methods, and your objects become first-class citizens of the language.